What is the GDPR?

 On Dot.vu, you can add a fixed header or a footer to ask for consent with as many opt-in boxes as you wish.
 You can offer opt-in boxes for different categories, both be pre-clicked and not pre-clicked.

 You can also choose to activate ‘GDPR compliance’ on Dot.vu with one click.
 GDPR compliance is an option that enables different features to help you comply with GDPR.
-For cookies, this means that no information will be collected for categories that are not pre-clicked before consent is given, and you can include consent forms in multiple languages for websites supporting multiple languages.
+For cookies, this means that companies will not collect information for categories that are not pre-clicked before consent is given.
+For websites supporting multiple languages, you can include consent forms in more than one language.

-On the cookie consent, you can write your privacy notice in clear and plain language, explaining where, how long, and why this information is stored, and add a link to your legal page or further cookie information page.
+On the cookie consent, you can write your privacy notice in clear and plain language.
+First, be sure to explain where, how long and why you will store this information.
+Second, add a link to your legal page or further cookie information page.

-Documenting and storing on Dot.vu happens automatically, every consent is attached to the user profile, making it easy to find, access, view, and delete if someone sends in a data erasure request.
+Documenting and storing on Dot.vu happens automatically.
+It is easy to find, access, view and delete a user profile, if someone sends in a data erasure request.

-Disclaimer: This website does not include legal advice for your company to use in complying with EU data privacy laws like General Data Protection Regulation.
-Instead, it provides information to help you better understand what can be done on the Dot.vu platform to comply with the law.
-This information isn’t legal advice and we encourage you to seek a professional lawyer’s opinion when referring to this.
+Disclaimer: Dot.vu does not give legal advice for your company to use in complying with EU data privacy laws like GDPR.
+Instead, it provides information to help you understand what you can do on the Dot.vu platform to comply with the law.
+This information isn’t legal advice, and we encourage you to seek a professional lawyer’s opinion when referring to this.
 To be clear, this information is in no way a recommendation or any expression of legal understanding.
-This page does neither enlist all the regulation within the GDPR, and it’s important that you make sure your company meets all the legal requirements of the GPDR.
+This page does not enlist all the regulation within the GDPR.
+It’s important that you make sure your company meets all the legal requirements of the GPDR.